andb0t/MLlab/docs/README.md

 ## Algorithm details

 This section explains the implemented algorithms in more depth.
-It is currently work in progress! :construction_worker:
+It is currently work in progress!